ioannis1/pg_compiler/README.md

 None.

 Role Variables
 --------------

 These are the default values for the variables used:

 github_repos:        false
 pgdir:               pg-9.10
 postgres_checkout:   master
+pgxn_ext:
+     - pgtap
+     - semver
+     - pg_stat_kcache
+     - pg_qualstats

 where,
 'github_repos'       Fetches sources (but not compiles) for the dozen, or so, postgres applications.
 'pgdir'              Is the target install directory for the postgres binaries.
-It is relative to ~postgres, it
+It is relative to ~postgres;
-                     the default is actually ~postgres/pg-9.10 'postgres_checkout'  The tag release for the postgres sources to checkout for compilation.
+                     therefore,it the default is actually ~postgres/pg-9.10
+'postgres_checkout'  The tag release for the postgres sources to checkout for compilation, i.e. 'REL9_6_3' will
+                     checkout the 9.6.3 release .
+'pgxn_ext'           List of extensions to install

 Dependencies